joewashear007/BlenderWebController/README.md

  How to use
 -------------------------
-_Note: The add-on "WebControllerAddon.py" is in the built_files folder_
+_Note: The add-on "WebControllerAddon.py" is in the main directory_
  1. Install and enable the "WebControllerAddon.py" add-on into blender. _Search Google for how to do this_
  2. Under Render Settings tab, there should now be a "Web Control" panel.
 Click on the "Setup" button.
 This will generate all the needed objects, scripts and logic.
  3. Reposition the camera and empty as needed